pdefusco/CDE_Demo_Auto_Deploy/README.md

 ./autodeploy.sh dockerusername cdpworkloaduser
 ```

-You can follow progress in the terminal.
+Before running this be prepared to enter your Docker credentials in the terminal.
+Then, you can follow progress in the terminal output.
 The pipeline should deploy within three minutes.
-When the setup process is complete navigate to the CDE UI and validate that the demo has been deployed.
-By now the setup_job should have completed and the airflow_orchestration should be in process.
+When setup is complete navigate to the CDE UI and validate that the demo has been deployed.
+By now the setup_job should have completed and the airflow_orchestration job should already be in process.

 #### 2. autodestroy.sh